 - And so much more

-So, if you’re ready to dive into summer and give yourself a starting point for new healthy habits—and lead your family by example—then join me beginning April 29th.
+So, if you’re ready to dive in and give yourself a starting point for new healthy habits—and lead your family by example—then join me for the next round of 90 Days of YOU!

 I know, from experience, that caring for your family AND yourself requires hard work and time management.

 I also know, from experience, that you CAN do it…when you have the support, mindset, tools, and determination to get it done— just like Jane.